An Institutional Framework for Constitutional Review, Objection Analysis, and Stability Testing

 (b) institutional disputes;

-(c) shared competence.
+(c) shared competencies.

 8. Integrity Safeguards

-8.1 Parity cannot be inferred from intent.
+8.1 Parity cannot be inferred from intention.

-8.2 Parity must be demonstrable in structure.
+8.2 Parity must be demonstrable in institutional structure.

 9. Closing Statement

-9.1 The Strategic Defence demonstrates that:
+9.1 The Strategic Defence establishes that:

 (a) the Parity Accord is structurally complete;